JHU-PL-Lab/www-fpse/lecture/variants.md

 - : int = 1
 ```

-So, our more general tree insert should follow the lead of `List.sort`:
+So, a more general tree insert should follow the lead of `List.sort`:

 ```ocaml
 let rec insert compare x bt  =